Ingram Micro boosts security portfolio with ESET

-Ingram Micro has boosted its security portfolio with the addition of cyber security vendor, ESET.
+Ingram Micro has boosted its security portfolio in Australia with the addition of cyber security vendor, ESET.

 Resellers will be able to access the full ESET range, including via the Cloud Marketplace, along with access to marketing support and training opportunities.